 Is there’s an offer on yogurt?
 Yes.
 Is yogurt on the shopping list?
 No. Then don’t buy it.
 See: easy!

 In fact, a study in Italy confirmed that shoppers who do the most preparation before their shop, including using a shopping list, are less likely to buy items on impulse.
-So, no matter how dramatically the store layout has been changed you can stick to your list whilst wandering around this new unexplored territory filled with tempting offers.
+So, you can stick to your list no matter how dramatically the store layout has been changed.

-Time to Take on the Grocery Stores and Win!
+Time to Take on Supermarket Tricks and Win!

 Who knew supermarkets are so sly and persuasive about making you spend money.
 And these are only 7 of the many ways they convince you to part with your cash.

-But you’re now armed with the knowledge of how they do this, and several handy solutions:
+But you’re now armed with the knowledge of how they do this, and several handy solutions to these crazy supermarket tricks:

 - Listen to music whilst shopping